Robbie Winters

-Robert Winters (born 4 November 1974) is a former Scottish footballer who played as a striker.
+Robert Winters (born 4 November 1974) is a Scottish former footballer who played as a striker.
 He made one appearance for the Scotland national team in 1999.

 Winters started his career in Scotland and played for Dundee United between 1992 and 1997 and Aberdeen between 1998 and 2002.
 After a short spell at English club Luton Town, Winters played for the Norwegian club Brann between 2002 and 2008 where he won the Norwegian Cup and the Norwegian Premier League.

 Winters has later played for Clyde, Ayr United, Livingston, Grindavik, Alloa Athletic, Peterhead and Albion Rovers.

 Early life

-Winters was born in East Kilbride on 4 November 1974, he played as a youth for Mallard Swift's and started his career with amateur club Muirend.
+Winters was born in East Kilbride on 4 November 1974, he played as a youth for Mallard Swifts and started his career with amateur club Muirend.
 His younger brother David, who would also become a professional footballer, was born in 1983.

 Career

 Club

 Winters began his senior career with Dundee United in 1992 and played 118 league games for the club, scoring 27 times.
 A move to Aberdeen beckoned, which saw Billy Dodds and cash come to Tannadice in exchange for Winters.
 His time at Pittodrie was fruitful, with 41 goals from 132 league appearances.
 In the 2000 Scottish Cup Final, Winters came on as a 2nd-minute substitute to replace injured goalkeeper Jim Leighton, who suffered a fractured cheekbone.
 Playing virtually the whole match in an unfamiliar position, Winters let in four goals as Rangers beat Aberdeen 4–0.

 After leaving in 2002 when his contract expired, Winters played one match for Luton Town, appearing in the first half of the first match of the season, before moving to Norway with Brann.
 After several seasons with hints about leaving Bergen due to family issues, Winters stated on 31 October that he no longer had the motivation needed to play for SK Brann, and that he wished to leave the club in January.
 He was seeking a club, preferably in Scotland, but he also stated that an English Championship club would be interesting.
 With no contract offer, Winters returned to SK Brann to make peace with manager Mons Ivar Mjelde and fulfil his contract until December 2007.
 Winters' Scottish teammate Charlie Miller did leave and subsequently joined Belgian side Lierse.

 Winters left Brann after the 2008 season, to join his family who had moved back to Scotland during the summer, due to his children starting school.
 Winters played 178 matches for Brann, scoring 70 goals.
 He signed a short-term deal with Clyde until the end of the season in April 2009.
 Winters was released by Clyde in June 2009 along with the rest of the out of contract players, due to the club's financial position.